hzeller/folve/README.md

 If they don't, you'd typically see as symptom a large amount of CPU use of the reading program and an `strace` will show repeated read calls beyond the end of file.
 It is worthfile making these read routines more resilient.
-For instance here is a pending [minidlna patch] that does that.
+For instance here is the [minidlna patch] that fixed it there.

 So the heuristic Folve applies might make it fragile for some programs that rely on the reported size.
 This can certainly be improved.
 For instance,